Bridgeless-Project/cosmos-sdk/TOKENOMIC_CHANGES.md

       google.protobuf.Timestamp timestamp = 5 [(gogoproto.stdtime) = true, (gogoproto.nullable)   = false] ;

-- [BeforeDelegationUpdated](x/staking/types/expected_keepers.go) This hook, generally, is used to validate that delegation can be updated.

 - [Delegate](x/staking/keeper/delegation.go)
   The `Delegate` performs a delegation, set/update everything necessary within the store.
 The `tokenSrc` indicates the bond status of the incoming funds.